 • Brickell City Center: Brickell City Center is another shopping mall in Miami, with a variety of stores and restaurants.

-• Zoo Miami: Zoo Miami is home to many exotic animals, including snakes, crocodiles, native Florida birds, lions, elephants, tigers, rhinoceros and many others.
+• Zoo Miami: Zoo Miami is home to many exotic animals, including snakes, crocodiles, native Florida birds, lions, elephants, tigers, rhinoceroses and many others.
 Admission currently costs $22.95 for guests over 13 or $18.95 for guests under 13.
-Admission is free for kids under 2 and zoo members.
+Admission is free for kids under age two and zoo members.

 Frequently asked questions

 • The cost of living in Miami is 15.4 percent higher than the national average.
-While the cost of energy is about 12 percent lower in Miami, housing, food, healthcare and transportation are drastically higher.
-According to the MIT’s living wage calculator shows that a living wage in Miami-Dade County would need to be $106,367 for two working parents with two children.
-If that seems on the high end, remember that the bulk of residents moving out of Miami are considered middle income, which is around $61,000 in Florida.
+While the cost of energy is about 12 percent lower in Miami, housing, food, healthcare and transportation are significantly higher.
+MIT’s Living Wage calculator shows that a living annual income in Miami-Dade County would be $107,959 for two working adults with two children.
+Comparatively, a single adult with no children would need an annual income of $50,464.

 • The cost of relocation to Miami depends heavily on where you are moving from.
 Other factors that contribute to relocation costs are: